Denis Sassou Nguesso: 1992–1997: First Civil War and election campaigns

 The first round of elections took place on 24 June, and the second on 19 July.
 Senate elections took place on 26 July.
 In the parliamentary election of June–July 1992, the PCT won only 19 of 125 seats in the National Assembly; the Pan-African Union for Social Democracy (UPADS) led by former prime minister Pascal Lissouba, was the largest party.
 But it could not obtain an absolute majority in the National Assembly, with the Congolese Movement for Democracy and Integral Development (MCDDI) led by former army General Bernard Kolelas in second position.

 In the August 1992 presidential election, Sassou Nguesso was eliminated in the first round, placing third with 17% of the vote.
 He fared poorly everywhere except the north.
 The second round was held between Lissouba (UPADS) and Kolelas (MCDDI); Sassou Nguesso backed Lissouba, who won in the second round with 61.32% of the vote.

 Lissouba became President of the Republic on 31 August and a new Cabinet headed by Prime Minister Stephane Bongho-Nouarra of UPADS, was formed on 7 August.
 In the meantime, a new alliance of seven parties, including the MCDDI and the Rally for Democracy and Social Progress (RDPS) was constituted.
 It was soon joined by the PCT, which was unhappy with the distribution of ministerial portfolios, thus ensuring a new parliamentary majority.

 On 31 October, the National Assembly approved a motion of no confidence against Bongho-Nouarra who resigned.
 On 17 November, President Lissouba dissolved Parliament, announcing elections to break the deadlock.
-In December, Claude Antoine Dacosta was appointed Prime Minister at the head of a transitional government.
+In December, Claude Antoine Dacosta was appointed prime minister at the head of a transitional government.

 Civil war started in November 1993, when the opposition parties (UDR and PCT) contested the results of the parliamentary elections (October 1993) giving victory to the coalition supporting President Lissouba (Tendance présidentielle).
-Armed militia supporting President Lissouba, (Cocoyes, Zoulous and Mambas) clashed with Kolelas' Ninjas and Sassous Nguessou's Cobras.
-The conflict ended in December 1995, but left at least 2000 dead and more than 100 000 displaced.
+Armed militia supporting President Lissouba (Cocoyes, Zoulous and Mambas) clashed with Kolelas' Ninjas and Sassous Nguesso's Cobras.
+The conflict ended in December 1995, but left at least 2,000 dead and more than 100,000 displaced.

-After this episode Sassou spent seven months in Paris in 1996, returning on 26 January 1997 to contest the presidential election scheduled for July.
+After this episode Sassou Nguesso spent seven months in Paris in 1996, returning on 26 January 1997 to contest the presidential election scheduled for July.